MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-setcolumns-to-efficiently-enumerate-items-in-a-folder.md

 ﻿---
-title: 'How to: Use SetColumns to Efficiently Enumerate Items in a Folder'
+title: 'Use SetColumns to Efficiently Enumerate Items in a Folder'
-TOCTitle: 'How to: Use SetColumns to Efficiently Enumerate Items in a Folder' ms:assetid: cd7c7758-8a9c-4f1c-a49c-9305d75be341 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184641(v=office.15) ms:contentKeyID: 55119921
+TOCTitle: 'Use SetColumns to Efficiently Enumerate Items in a Folder' ms:assetid: cd7c7758-8a9c-4f1c-a49c-9305d75be341 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184641(v=office.15) ms:contentKeyID: 55119921